adap/flower/doc/source/docker/tls.rst

 SuperExec
 ---------

-Assuming all files we need are in the local ``certificates`` directory, we can use the flag ``--volume`` to mount the local directory into the ``/app/certificates/`` directory of the container:
+Assuming all files we need are in the local ``certificates`` directory where the SuperExec will be executed from, we can use the flag
+``--volume`` to mount the local directory into the ``/app/certificates/`` directory of the container:

 .. code-block:: bash